decathorpe/sbox/README.md

 (in `/usr`).
 Otherwise, the setup of the sandbox aims to be similar to how flatpak does things (where possible).

+I've unbundled the python wrapper around bubblewrap and made it it's own project, which can now be found at [decathorpe/bwrapper](http://github.com/decathorpe/bwrapper).
+Almost all CLI options of `bwrap` are available via the wrapper module, and it should be more or less finished.

+## sbox in action (WIP)

 Since my effort is already at a "Proof-of-concept" stage (though it's really crude if you look at the code), running an example is as easy as executing the `sbox.py` script: